 Graber Olive House

 Have you ever watched the process of sorting olives?
 Did you even know this was a thing?
 You are in luck because every September you can sign up to tour the Graber Olive House.
-Since its founding in 1894, Graber Olive House has been crafting delish olives as well as olive oil, assortments of sweet dried fruit, and nuts.
+Since its founding in 1894, Graber Olive House has been crafting delish olives and olive oil, assortments of sweet dried fruit, and nuts.
 This farm is also a popular and picturesque location for weddings and other grand events.
 Stop in for a free tour, to visit the gift shop, and see some of the local artist exhibits.
 Address: 315 E. 4th, Ontario, CA.

 Nongshim Noodle Plant Tour